Statdk/tf2-northstar-cli-management/README.md

 ### Preparation

-Clone the repository locally and run the scripts from a command line.
-Add the folder to your PATH for further convenience (or don't).
+Clone or unzip the repository locally and run the scripts from a command line.
+Add the resulting folder to your PATH for further convenience (or don't).

 These scripts assume your game is located in your home folder (`~/.local/share/Steam/steamapps/common/Titanfall2`).
 If your game is installed in a different directory, edit the `$LOC` variable in the `_tf2-loc.sh` file with your correction accordingly.